ahmadajal/MoDE/README.md

 # Details

-Multi-objective 2D Embedding (__MoDE__) is a 2D data embedding that captures, with high fidelity, multiple facets of the data relationships:
+Multi-objective Data Embedding (__MoDE__) is a 2D data embedding that captures, with high fidelity, multiple facets of the data relationships:

 - correlations,
 - distances, and,